 By Capt.
 Ken Kreisler

-Deciding to do a major refit (and in this nautical scribe’s opinion they are all major) is something that should only be undertaken after seemingly, but quite necessary, endless research and legwork.
-This is in addition to careful considerations to the scope and costs of the project, bracing yourself for contingencies, choosing the right yard and key personnel, and making sure you get more of what you need rather than what you want.
+Deciding to do a major boat refit (and in this nautical scribe’s opinion, they are all major) is something that should only be undertaken after seemingly endless, but quite necessary, research and legwork.
+This is in addition to careful considerations about the scope and costs of the project, bracing yourself for contingencies, choosing the right yard and key personnel and making sure you get more of what you need rather than what you want.

-Even with the best intentions and careful planning, once we got going we uncovered other problems that pushed the job timeline out further and added to the bottom-line expenses.
+Even with the best intentions and planning, once we began, we uncovered problems that stretched the timeline and our expenses.

 “We get approached in different ways for a wide variety of projects,” says John Fitzgerald, president of Saunders Yachtworks of Gulf Shores, Alabama.
 “And one of the first questions we ask is, ‘How are you going to use this boat for the next five or 10 years?’”

-What follows is a list of priorities so you can put together a plan to take care of what is most important first and the rest to be done later.
+What follows is a list of priorities for putting together a plan and taking care of what is most important first, leaving the rest to be done later.
 Of course, if there are no time constraints and money allows, then a more expansive undertaking can be laid out.